-Please tick which services are connected to your property and give details of the supplier:

-Services Connected Supplier

-Gas or liquid petroleum gas \checkmark Outfox The Market

-Water mains or private water supply \checkmark Edinburgh Council

-Electricity \checkmark Outfox The Market

-Mains drainage \checkmark Edinburgh Council

-Telephone

-Cable TV or satellite

-Broadband Virgin

-b.
-Is there a septic tank system at your p roperty?

-(i) Do you have appropriate consents for the discharge e from your septic tank?

-(ii) Do you have a maintenance contract f or your seption c tank?

-If you have answered yes, please give details of the company with which you have a maintenance contract:

-11 Responsibilities for shared or common areas

-a.
-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-No b.
+Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier Gas or liquid petroleum gas $\overline{\mathbf{Q}}$ Scottish Power Water mains or private water supply $\overline{\mathbf{A}}$ Mains water, Scottish Water $\overline{\mathbf{V}}$ Scottish Power Electricity Mains drainage $\overline{\mathbf{A}}$ Scottish Water Telephone П There is a satellite dish on the Cable TV or satellite $\overline{\mathbf{Q}}$ roof providing Freesat to the living room Broadband Virgin Media fibre optic (200Mb) $\overline{\mathbf{V}}$ b.
+Is there a septic tank system at your property?
+Do you have appropriate consents for the discharge from your septic tank? (i) Do you have a maintenance contract for your septic tank? (ii) If you have answered yes, please give details of the company with which you have a maintenance contract: 11 Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as a. the repair of a shared drive, private road, boundary, or garden area?
+No If you have answered yes, please give details: b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?

-Assume there will be contained in titles given its a tenement with 12 flats, but not sure on specifics and no works currently planned or discussed.
+Yes If you have answered yes, please give details: Responsibility for the roof is split 13 ways as per the deeds.
+Those responsible for the roof contribute to a central 'roof fund' for maintenance on an adhoc basis.
 Has there been any major repair or replacement of any part of the roof during the time you C. have owned the property?

-d.
-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-No f.
+No Do you have the right to walk over any of your neighbours' property - for example to put d. out your rubbish bin or to maintain your boundaries?
+If you have answered yes, please give details: As far as you are aware, do any of your neighbours have the right to walk over your e.

+property, for example to put out their rubbish bin or to maintain their boundaries?

+f.
 As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)